cyverse-gis/cyverse-stac/README.md

 Within the directory `stac-fastapi`, the file `docker-compose.yml` is the config file to orchestrate the launching of 3 containers.
 These containers run the API.

-The `stac-fastapi` Docker-Compose will start up multiple containers, including a database which relies on the sample data.

 Note: the GitHub repository for `stac-fastapi` expects containers from GitHub Container Registry, not from DockerHub - update the `docker-compose.yml` to use the specific containers and tag version